knetikmedia/knetikcloud-csharp-net20-client/docs/ActivitiesApi.md

 <a name="createactivityoccurrence"></a>
 # **CreateActivityOccurrence**
-> ModelAOccurrenceOfAnActivityTheActualGameForExampleUsedToTrackScoresParticipantsAndProvideSettings CreateActivityOccurrence (bool? test, ModelAOccurrenceOfAnActivityTheActualGameForExampleUsedToTrackScoresParticipantsAndProvideSettings activityOccurrenceResource)
+> ActivityOccurrenceResource CreateActivityOccurrence (bool? test, ActivityOccurrenceResource activityOccurrenceResource)

 Create a new activity occurrence.
 Ex: start a game